mpedone/rock-paper-scissors/README.md

 Next steps:

-1. Move the end-of-game statements to a function
+1. Move the end-of-game statements to a function (Done)
-2. Move the score update to a function
+2. Move the score update to a function (moved out of playRound(), not sure it needs its own function)
-3. Simplify the playRound return statement to only need to return winner
+3. Simplify the playRound return statement to only need to return winner (Done)
-    - remove determineRoundWinner()
+    - remove determineRoundWinner() (Done)
 4. Add a title and some formatting to make it look nicer

 Down the road: